 The single flashes only work in “Momentary Mode” (see below).
 When you switch to this mode, the torch does not light up.
 After saving, switch off the torch and change to “Momentary Mode”.
 Then, every time you press the side switch, a single flash (5ms) is fired at the previously selected brightness, no matter how long you keep the switch pressed.

 By holding down the side switch while switching on with the rear switch, you enter the side switch mode.
 After the torch has blinked twice, release the side switch.
 Now you can switch the previously saved mode on and off with the side switch.

 This mode is entered by holding down the side switch and then pressing the rear switch.
 First the torch flashes twice (see above), if you keep the side switch pressed longer it flashes three times.
 After that, the torch is in momentary mode.
 In modes 1 to 4, the torch remains lit as long as the side switch is held down; in mode 5, a single flash is fired at a time.

 By switching off the torch with the rear switch, both side switch mode and momentary mode are “deleted” again.
 Both modes only work as long as the torch is “switched on”.

 Strobe mode, flash mode, ribbon strobe – Yes, I know, the pictures are shit.
 But they show the different effects quite well.
 I only had half an hour to take them.
 Next time there will be “real” pictures again, I promise.

-The lamp is now available at the introductory price of 89,90€: https://lightpaintingparadise.com/en/Shop/flashlight-lightpainter-ryus-lightworks/
+The torch is now available at the introductory price of 89,90€: https://lightpaintingparadise.com/en/Shop/flashlight-lightpainter-ryus-lightworks/

 All the best wishes for good light